aabiddanda/aabiddanda.github.io/_posts/2022-12-15-diaconis-stroock.md

 \end{aligned}
 $$

-Thus we can use the bounds proposed here to compute the upper bound on the convergence.
-Most notably, Matsen and Wakeley in particular use this bound to show that there is no dependence on the number of samples, but rather this can be used to show properties of the genealogies when there is an infinite number of demes (\\(n \rightarrow \infty\\) in our notation)
+Thus we can use the bounds proposed here to compute the upper bound on the convergence to the island model even if there is limited migration.
+Notably, Matsen and Wakeley use this bound to show that there is no dependence on the number of samples, but rather this can be used to show properties of the genealogies when there is an infinite number of demes (\\(n \rightarrow \infty\\) in our notation)

 The second context was in Markov Chain Monte Carlo (MCMC) sampling distributions that have multiple modes.